machal/cssmine-content/font-face-netechnicke.md

 web font rendering and readability) and aesthetic.

 If you do not have a technician or a typographer at your disposal (or your own knowledge for that matter), you can spoil your website.
-There is no shame in using system fonts.
+Therefore, there is no shame in using system fonts.